🏐 2026/27 Coaches

 Email: Coach@parkgirlsvolleyball.ca

-Lauryn Draker - 14U Risselada - Assistant Coach
+Lauryn Draker - 15U White - Assistant Coach

 Lauryn grew up in Sherwood Park, where she developed a love for sports, community, family and school.
 Lauryn grew up playing volleyball, basketball, handball, soccer, swimming and so much more as she truly found a passion in sport.
 Lauryn has played 11 years of volleyball; through junior high at FR.
 Haythorne and continuing through to Bev Facey High School.
 Developing her game and finding love in the sport, as a setter and libero, which accelerated her volleyball career into many club seasons, and soon into committing to a university team.